nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/03-password-operator/README.md

         1. `config/webhook/kustomization.yaml`
         1. `config/webhook/kustomizeconfig.yaml`: reference service from webhook config
-        1. `config/webhook/manifests.yaml`: `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration`
         1. `config/webhook/service.yaml`: service for webhook

         </details>

-1. `main.go`: Register the webhook server to the manager.
+1. `cmd/main.go`: Register the webhook server to the manager.

-Let's start writing a validation logic in `api/v1alpha1/password_webhook.go`.
+Let's check what's inside `api/v1alpha1/password_webhook.go`, where we'll write the validation logic in the next section.

 There are already four functions:
-1. `SetupWebhookWithManager`: This is used in `main.go` to register the webhook.
+1. `SetupWebhookWithManager`: This is used in `cmd/main.go` to register the webhook.
-    `main.go`:
+    `cmd/main.go`:
     ```go
 	if err = (&secretv1alpha1.Password{}).SetupWebhookWithManager(mgr); err != nil {
 		setupLog.Error(err, "unable to create webhook", "webhook", "Password")